 Government Honors Programs

 The U.S. Department of Justice Attorney General’s Honors Program has historically been the largest and among the most competitive of the government honors programs.
-Ordinarily, the DOJ Honors Program has one of the earliest deadlines.
-Assuming the DOJ Honors Program proceeds this year, students will be able to apply online between July 31, 2018 and September 4, 2018.
+The DOJ Honors Program has one of the earliest deadlines: students will be able to apply online between July 31, 2019 and September 8, 2019.
 This is a hard deadline – no exceptions!
 In early August, OPIA will post its updated Insider’s Guide to the DOJ SLIP and Honors Program Application Process.
-You can view the last year’s now; the lion’s share of this guide will likely be relevant to the 2018-19 application season, as well.
+You can view last year’s guide now; the lion’s share of this guide will likely be relevant to the 2019-20 application season, as well.

-Other federal, state, and local agencies will also offer entry-level Programs (but see the caveat above about federal hiring).
-The University of Arizona College of Law Government Honors and Internship Handbook (password is thinmints) provides detailed application information for many of these Programs.
+Other federal, state, and local agencies will also offer entry-level Programs.
+The Arizona Handbooks’ Government Honors & Internship Handbook (password is thinmints) provides detailed application information for many of these Programs.
 The Handbook should be updated to include most 2019 opportunities by early August; watch for additional information from OPIA over the summer.
 Note that many of these Programs will have deadlines beginning in August/early September.
 Below are deadlines we are currently aware of, as well as deadlines from last year to give you a sense of typical timing for these opportunities.
 (Note: As stated above, it is not clear whether some of these programs will be offered this year.)

 Currently announced deadlines or deadlines that are the same every year

-- New York City Law Department: after August 1, but apply early after deadline for best consideration
+- New York City Law Department: after August 1, but apply early after opening date for best consideration

-- Department of State: September 1, 2018 (Note: State’s Office of the Legal Adviser opted not to do entry level hiring last year, but as of May 15, 2018, their hiring freeze has been lifted.)
+- Department of State: September 1, 2019 (Note: State’s Office of the Legal Adviser opted not to do entry level hiring in previous years, but as of May 15, 2018, their hiring freeze has been lifted.)

-- Air Force JAG: September 10, 2018 (Fall Board) (Note: need to begin preparing 2 months in advance)
+- Air Force JAG: August 10, 2019 (September Board) (Note: need to begin preparing 2 months in advance)

 - Internal Revenue Service: Rolling, but apply in the early fall for best consideration